redbadger/crux/docs/src/guide/hello_world.md

 }
 ```

 The struct is generic over two types parameters, `E` (for effect) and `C` (for capabilities).
 This supports composability and reusability of Crux apps (you can read more about that in the chapter on [Composing apps](./composing.md)).
-These are type parameters correspond to the types we defined in the previous section.
+These are type parameters corresponding to the types we defined in the previous section.
 We also need to implement `Default` so that Crux can construct the app for us.

 To turn it into an app, we need to implement the `App` trait from the `crux_core` crate.
 And we'll need a few dependencies to make it work as well.